Introduction

 “The crisis of the fourth century was the most dramatic internal struggle the Christian Church had so far experienced” (RW, 1).

-Why should we earn about Arius?
+Why we should learn about Arius

 After Emperor Theodosius, in the year 380, made the Trinitarian version of Christianity the state religion of the Roman Empire and brutally eliminated all opposition, “Arius himself came more and more to be regarded as a kind of Antichrist among heretics, a man whose superficial austerity and spirituality cloaked a diabolical malice.”
 (RW, 1).